SD2E/pipelinejobs-indexer/README.rst

 Authentication
 ^^^^^^^^^^^^^^

-All POSTs to a ``PipelineJobsIndexer`` must be authenticated.
+All POSTs to **PipelineJobsIndexer** must be authenticated.
 There are two mechanisms by which this can happen:

   1. Send a valid TACC.cloud Oauth2 Bearer token with the request